MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/UnitedStates/how-to-1099-report.md

 ## Register with IRS

 > [!IMPORTANT]
-> Before **2024 release wave 2**, The integration functionality via IRIS APIs will be ready.
+> Before **2024 release wave 2**, the integration functionality via IRIS APIs will be ready.

 Once the document is submitted to the IRS via API, the **IRS 1099 Form Document** will change the **Status** to **Submitted**.